top of page

 Certified California Sustainable Winegrowing

 Beginning in 2010, Certified California Sustainable Winegrowing offers third-party certification to vineyards and wineries dedicated to environmental stewardship and socially responsible business practices.
-As of January 2022, 2,402 vineyards (204,000 acres, 32% of California winegrape acres) and 178 wineries producing 255 million cases (80% of California wine) are certified, and 199 million wine bottles bear the certification logo or claims.
+As of November 2025, 2,634 vineyards (251,687 acres, 43% of California winegrape acres) and 223 wineries producing 214 million cases (90% of California wine) are certified, and 38 million cases bear the certification logo or claims on the bottle.

 californiasustainablewine.com